 2. Teaching and supporting student learning Quality teaching, including; lecturing, classroom, on-line, field, work-based, studio, laboratory, workshop, undergraduate and postgraduate teaching, and supervision of student research.
-Student centered approach to teaching A range of teaching is undertaken (i.e., different levels/mode) Effective collaborative teaching approaches Regular peer review of various dimensions of teaching by a colleague Teaching techniques are successful in enhancing student learning Furthering LUMS commitment to diversity and 3.
-Assessment and giving feedback to students on their learning Design and execution of assessment tasks that are aligned with student learning outcomes and the provision of appropriate and timely feedback. =
+Student centered approach to teaching A range of teaching is undertaken (i.e., different levels/mode) Effective collaborative teaching approaches Regular peer review of various dimensions of teaching by a colleague Teaching techniques are successful in enhancing student learning Furthering LUMS commitment to diversity and inclusivity 3.
+Assessment and giving feedback to students on their learning Design and execution of assessment tasks that are aligned with student learning outcomes and the provision of appropriate and timely feedback.
+Assessment tasks are well designed to assess the intended learning outcomes/objectives Providing students clear guidelines and criteria on assessment Provision of appropriate, clear

 and timely

 and timely

 feedback

 • Variety of

 assessment items

 used

 4. Developing effective Creates effective

 learning learning

 environments, student environments (in

 support and guidance classroom/

 online/work

 Activities related to the placement etc.)

 creation of an engaging Directs students to

 learning environment appropriate

 for students.
 Including; support and

 supporting transition, services and

 the development of follows up to

 learning communities determine

 and strategies that outcomes e.g.

 account for and language and study

 encourage student skills or

 equity and diversity. counselling

 equity and diversity.
 Demonstrates

 respect and

 requires students

 to demonstrate

 respect for others

 • Engages students

 in consideration of

 core values, ethical

 and professional

 practices at LUMS

-Supporting and
+• Supporting and

 guiding students

 (academic & non-

 academic

 advising)

 Providing

 mentorship,

 guidance and

 academic

 supervision

 Initiative or

 innovation in

 supporting

 students and

 creating

 supportive,

 engaging learning

 environments

 Contribute to the

 development of a

 diverse and

 inclusive learning

 community at

 LUMS

 5. Integration of a.
 Teaching and

 scholarship, research learning research

 and professional incorporated into

+activities with teaching practice-

-activities with teaching practiceteaching and in Teaching and
+teaching and in Teaching and

 support of student learning research is

 learning applied into

 teaching practice

 (this is about how

 you're

 consuming/using

 research)

 And/ or

 b.
 Inclusion of

 discipline-based

 research in the

 curriculum and

 engagement of

 students in

 pedagogically

 sound discipline-

 based research-

 Conducting

 teaching and